 WHAT IS KABOCHA SQUASH?

-Kabocha squash is my favourite type of winter squashes/pumpkin.
+Kabocha squash is my favourite type of winter squashes or pumpkin.
 It’s also known as Japanese pumpkin and is widely available in most countries, especially in autumn and winter.
-It has a green/blue-ish skin and starchy, sweet orange flesh.
+It has a green and blue-ish skin and starchy, sweet orange flesh similar to sweet potato mixed with pumpkin.
 It’s sweeter and starchier than say a butternut pumpkin and is delicious roasted or blended into a soup.
-Check out my full guide to winter squash and pumpkin types here.

-Depending on how thick the skin is, you can roasted the squash pieces with the peel on.
-I like to remove the peel and slice the squash into half moon slices, but you can easily cut it up into cubes as well, like in this cranberry pecan roasted butternut squash recipe.
+Depending on how thick the skin is, you can roast the squash pieces with the peel on.
+I like to remove the peel and slice the squash into half-moon slices, but you can easily cut it up into cubes as well, like in this cranberry pecan roasted butternut squash recipe.

 It’s important to note that garlic slices should be added in the second half of roasting as it cooks much quicker and can easily burn.
 Herbs like rosemary and thyme can be added at the start and if you don’t have the fresh stuff, simply sprinkle a teaspoon or two of dried herbs over the top.
 Sometimes I splash a little balsamic vinegar or pomegranate molasses over the top.

 MORE ROASTED VEGETABLE RECIPES

 - Try my Roasted Parsnips With Lemon & Parsley

 - Quinoa Salad With Roasted Sweet Potatoes & Brussels Sprouts